bgrange/Typsy/src/test/monoid.typ

 in

 // Monoid.
 I.e. types that we can add.
-// Functions from X -> X can be composed with themselves, which is a
+// Functions : X -> X can be composed with themselves, which is a
 // kind of addition.
 This is where we use type equality let type M (X::*) =
   Typerec M [X] :: * of